dachcom-digital/pimcore-toolbox/docs/13_Wysiwyg_Editor.md

             toolbar2: 'blocks | styles'

 ```
+> [!IMPORTANT]
+> If your extending style formats, you also have to extend the [html sanitize](https://pimcore.com/docs/platform/Pimcore/Documents/Editables/WYSIWYG/#extending-symfony-html-sanitizer-configuration)
+> otherwise you're applied data will be removed after persisting!

 ### Area Editor Configuration
 If you only need to modify the toolbar configuration for document areas, add this to your configuration: